jigx-com/jigx-docs-examples/docs/Components/form/duration-picker.md

           instanceId: call-date
           options:
             label: Select date of engagement
-# Add the duration-picker in the form component,
+        # Add the duration-picker in the form component, basic configuration
-# basic configuration automatically defaults with hours and minutes and does not require configuration
+        # automatically defaults with hours and minutes and does not require
+        #configuration.
         - type: component.duration-picker
           instanceId: duration
           options: